elegal-ev/Keres/README.md

 # Keres [![Build Status](https://travis-ci.org/elegal-ev/Keres.svg?branch=master)](https://travis-ci.org/elegal-ev/Keres)

+(Archived.
+It was planned for a java course for law students which is postponed due to the current circumstances)

 A library for automatic generation of cease and desist :email: based on docx templates written in :coffee:

 ---